Echinacea Purpurea – How To Grow Purple Coneflower

 This plant is readily available from most garden centers, but the most economical way to grow it is from seed.
 It is available as seed packets, from most garden centers or from these websites Purple Coneflower seeds .
 Also, scroll down to see a ‘how-to’ video on planting seeds.

-You can sow this seed at any time.
+You can sow this seed at any time, although I wouldn’t start any seed beyond July 1st for USDA garden zone 6 and lower.
+This is because I want to ensure that the plant will have enough time to establish itself before dormancy sets in late September/October.
 Stratification is not required to germinate, although it will increase the germination rate.
 I generally use 3-5 seeds per pot/cell, and often find myself having to thin the cells whether they are stratified or not.
-You just want to make sure the plant will have time to get established before winter – so maybe don’t start in August (depending on zone).

 This plant will generally not bloom the first year.
 But if transplanted early enough, I have seen a 1-2 blooms.
 The second year you can expect to have a strong, vigorous plant that can product 15-40 blooms.
 So, it will establish quite quickly.